Various leafy green plants sit in pots and bags

 3.1 Suppliers accept responsibility for helping to gain transparency of the supply chains of ingredients supplied to Lush.

-3.2 The legal and customary rights of indigenous people and local communities to control their traditional lands and protect their cultural identity must be ensured by suppliers.
+3.2 The legal and customary rights and traditional practices of indigenous peoples and local communities shall be respected.

-4.1 Suppliers must adhere to all relevant legal obligations and all relevant Lush policies.
-These policies include our ‘Anti-Slavery & Human Trafficking’, ‘Anti bribery and corruption policy’, amongst others, which can be found here: https://weare.lush.com/lush-life/our-policies/anti-bribery-and-corruption-policy/
+4.1 Suppliers must adhere to all relevant Lush policies.
+These policies include our ‘Anti-Slavery & Human Trafficking’, ‘Anti bribery and corruption policy’, “Modern Slavery Remediation Policy,” amongst others, which can be found here: https://weare.lush.com/lush-life/our-policies.
+Suppliers will be notified of new policies through buyer communication, email or our supplier management system.

-4.2 Suppliers must have systems in place to review and adhere to their legal obligations under regulations such as The UK Modern Slavery Act (or any other legislation designed to combat modern slavery and offences relating to trafficking and slavery), The Human Rights Act, The Nagoya Protocol, tax and environmental laws and where relevant the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), to protect endangered plants and animals and to help regeneration of degraded environments.
+4.3 Suppliers must have systems in place to review and adhere to their legal obligations under regulations including, but not limited to; The UK Modern Slavery Act (or any other global legislation designed to combat modern slavery and offences relating to trafficking and slavery), UK Bribery Act, The Human Rights Act, The Nagoya Protocol, tax and environmental laws and where relevant the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), to protect endangered plants and animals and to help regeneration of degraded environments.

 For further information on whistleblowing please refer to our whistleblowing policy here: https://weare.lush.com/lush-life/our-policies/lush-whistleblowing-policy/